AkshaySiwal/LinkedIn_networking/README.md

 ## Prerequisites

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install selenium.

 ```bash
 pip install selenium
 ```

 ## How to use ?
- - Open parameters.py file and provide your email id, password and keywords,
+ - Open parameters.py file and provide your email id, password, and keywords for search criteria.
  - Run `python parameters.py`